Nylle/javaseq/README.md

 - Returns an empty Optional if pred(item) returns false for all items in this Seq. **Caution:** The Seq will be fully realised.
 If this Seq is infinite, it will run infinitely or until system resources are exhausted.

 #### toMap()
 - Returns a new Map with the keys and values of the items in this Seq<Map.Entry>.
+Keeps last value on key-collision.
 If the Seq is of any other type, an exception is thrown. **Caution:** The Seq will be fully realised.
 If this Seq is infinite, it will run infinitely or until system resources are exhausted.

 #### toMap(k, v)
-- Returns a new Map with keys as a result of k(item) and values as a result of v(item) of all items in this Seq. **Caution:** The Seq will be fully realised.
+- Returns a new Map with keys as a result of k(x) and values as a result of v(x) of all xs in this Seq.
+Throws on key-collision. **Caution:** The Seq will be fully realised.
+If this Seq is infinite, it will run infinitely or until system resources are exhausted.

+#### toMap(k, v, m)
+- Returns a new Map with keys as a result of k(x) and values as a result of v(x) of all xs in this Seq, using m(v(x1), v(x2)) to resolve key-collision. **Caution:** The Seq will be fully realised.
 If this Seq is infinite, it will run infinitely or until system resources are exhausted.

 #### toList()
 - Returns a List with all items in this Seq. **Caution:** The Seq will be fully realised.
 If this Seq is infinite, it will run infinitely or until system resources are exhausted.